 A not-uncommon scenario in a form is the case of City/State selectors.
 If the user chooses a state, it would be nice to let them choose the city without seeing cities from other states.
 This same principle can apply to many situations where the value of one selector is used to limit the selections available… (read)

-I often get asked if it’s possible to change the text generated by the Participants Database plugin, including the name of the plugin.
-Yes, it’s possible, because nearly all the text is processed through a translation file which can be edited to “translate” the plugin text to anything you want.
+I often get asked if it’s possible to change the labels used by the Participants Database plugin, including the name of the plugin.
+This is possible because nearly all the text is processed through a translation file which can be edited to “translate” the plugin text to anything you want.
 Here’s how to do that… (read)

 This article demonstrates how to set up a list search the works on only one field, eliminating the field selector dropdown.